rob-myers/rob-myers.github.io/articles/tech2.md

 Technically an undirected graph is just a symmetric binary relation.
 We have made it concrete by depicting each node as the centroid of its respective triangle.
-This provides a weight for each edge i.e. the distance between the centroids, so a path length may be defined as the sum of its edge weights.
+This provides a weight for each edge i.e. the distance between the centroids.
+Then the length of a path through the undirected graph may be defined as the sum of its edge's weights.

 <aside>

+Searching for paths through the embedded undirected graph is much easier than searching the original navigable polygons.
+For realism, NPCs won't actually follow these embedded paths, but an induced path instead.

+The length of each undirected path should approximate the _actual_ shortest path length.
-This can be a bad approximation e.g. zig-zags between centroids can make a short path _long_.
-In practice, this issue is "solved" via pre-processing i.e. refining the navigable polygons.
+Zig-zags between centroids can make a relatively short path _long_.
+This problem is often mitigated by pre-processing the navigable polygons, ensuring small triangles.

 </aside>

-So, how do we find a path from A to B?
+So, how to find a path from A to B?

-> Given A and B we have two triangles (possibly indistinct), so two nodes, so may apply [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) using our chosen edge weights.
+> Given A and B we have two triangles (maybe equal), so two nodes, hence may apply [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) using our chosen edge weights (distance between centroids).
 >
 > This quickly provides a solution i.e. a path.
-> However it is insufficient because realistic NPCs would not follow centroid-to-centroid paths.
+> However it is insufficient because realistic NPCs would not follow centroid to centroid paths.
-> So, one finally applies the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html): the zig-zag path is pulled tight along the navigable polygons' extremal points.
+> So, one finally applies the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html), which pulls the zig-zag path tight along the navigable polygons' extremal points.

-Drag the red and blue nodes below to see string-pulling in action.
+Drag the nodes below to see string-pulling in action.

 <div
   class="tabs"